-Table 2.
-Architecture of the First LSTM network with lag = 29s.
-Hidden Layers: lstm\1, lstm\2, lstm\3.
-Output Layer: Dense\1. tanh is used as the activation function in between the hidden layers.
+Figure 5.
+Architecture of the First LSTM model for lag = 29s.
+Hidden Layers: lstm_1, lstm_2, lstm_3.
+Output Layer: dense_1. tanh is used as the activation function in both of the activation layers.
+The output of the hidden layers is in the shape of (time steps, lag, number of neurons in that layer.)

-The First LSTM network is tested on separate 10-min dataset and compared with the true Available Power (actual production of the DTU 10MW turbine under normal operation) as well as the predecessor method of pre-defined $C_P$ look-up tables of the same turbine.
-The 1-Hz time series and the corresponding 1-second percentage error distribution of the direct $C_P$ look-up table approach and the LSTM model results with lag = 29s are presented in Figure 6.
-The sensitivity of the mean, $\mu{LSTM}$ , and the standard deviation, $\sigma{LSTM}$ to the hindsight horizon up to 89s is listed in Table 3.
-Due to highest overall performance, the results from LSTM model with lag = 29s will be discussed from now on.
+The first LSTM model is validated on separate 10-min dataset and compared with the true Available Power (actual production of the DTU 10MW turbine under normal operation) as well as the predecessor method of pre-defined C_P look-up tables of the same turbine.
+The 1-Hz time series and the corresponding 1-second percentage error distribution of the direct C_P look-up table approach and the LSTM model results with lag = 29s are presented in Figure 6.
+The sensitivity of the mean, μ{LSTM} , and the standard deviation, σ{LSTM} to the hindsight horizon up to 89s is listed in Table 1.